-Full name is Daniel Richard Duffy…resides in Lompoc, Calif., with his wife, Sara ...
-Participated in five Royals FanFests (2011, 2013, 2016, 2017 and 2018) and 2012 and 2013 Royals Caravan… also was involved in calendar shoots for Braden's Hope for childhood cancer research, the annual Gloves for Kids fundraiser and the Royals Charities Celebrity Golf Tournament…co-hosted a Challenge Your Fashion fundraiser with Luke and Ashley Hochevar in 2014 ...
-Graduated from Cabrillo High in Lompoc, Calif., in 2007… went 5-3 with a 0.60 ERA and 127 strikeouts in 58.2 innings as a senior…turned down a scholarship offer from Cal Poly San Luis Obispo to sign with the Royals.
+Full name is Daniel Richard Duffy…resides in Lompoc, Calif., with his wife, Sara and dog, Sadie…in 2019, he and Sadie were featured on a bobblehead, which was given away at the stadium to the first 20,000 fans ...
+Participated in seven Royals FanFests (2011, 2013, 2016-20) and the 2012 and 2013 Royals Caravan…also was involved in calendar shoots for Braden's Hope for childhood cancer research, the annual Gloves for Kids fundraiser and the Royals Charities Celebrity Golf Tournament…co-hosted a Challenge Your Fashion fundraiser with Luke and Ashley Hochevar in 2014 ...
+Has made donations to Noah's Bandage Project each of the last four seasons, which included $110,000 in 2019…the foundation is named after Noah Wilson, who lost his battle with bone cancer in 2015 ...
+Graduated from Cabrillo High in Lompoc, Calif., in 2007… went 5-3 with a 0.60 ERA and 127 strikeouts in 58.2 innings as a senior…turned down a scholarship offer from Cal Poly, San Luis Obispo to sign with the Royals.

 Made 24 starts, going 9-10 with a 3.81 ERA (62 ER in 146.1 IP), with 41 walks and 130 strikeouts...had two stints on the disabled list, May 30-July 3 (strained right oblique) and Aug.
 26-Sept.
 16 (left elbow impingement) ...
 Made his first career Opening Day start, recording eight strikeouts over 6.0 innings of one-run ball in a no-decision at Minnesota…the eight strikeouts matched a club record for Opening Day, originally set by Wally Bunker in 1970 ...
 Went 2-0 with a 1.32 ERA (4 ER in 27.1 IP) through his first four starts, matching the third-longest steak in club history of at least 6.0 innings and two-or-fewer runs allowed to begin a season ...
 Lost his next three outings from April 25-May 7, including a 1-0 setback to Cleveland in which he pitched 6.2 innings ...
 Dropped a 6-0 decision to the White Sox on May 2, snapping his franchise-record streak of 16 straight home starts without a loss...it was his first setback at home since Sept.
 5, 2015 (also vs. the White Sox) ...
 Won consecutive starts against the Yankees, May 18-23… threw 7.0 shutout innings with 10 strikeouts in a 5-1 win vs. New York on May 18, becoming the first since Dallas Keuchel in 2015 to record 7.0 shutout innings with 10 strikeouts vs. the Yankees…later in the year, both Yu Darvish (June 23) and Chris Sale (July 15) accomplished this feat ...
 May 18 marked his second career start of 7.0 shutout innings and double-digit strikeouts (also, Aug.
 1, 2016 at Tampa Bay)…Paul Splittorff is the only other KC lefty to do that (Sept.
 16, 1973 at California) ...
 Surrendered a career-high tying three home runs on July 9 at the Dodgers and Aug.
 6 vs. Seattle (Game 1)…allowed just seven HR in his other 22 starts overall ...
 Allowed just 13 HR in 146.1 IP overall (0.80 HR/9), the seventh-best rate in the Majors (min.
 20 starts) ...
 Struck out Tyler Saladino on Aug.
 11 at the White Sox to mark the 634th of his career, surpassing Larry Gura for second most by a left-handed pitcher in Royals history… ended the season with 670 strikeouts, trailing only Paul Splittorff (1,057) ...
 Recorded a season-high 8.1 innings in a 1-0 loss vs. Texas on July 15, allowing the go-ahead run in the ninth on an RBI single by Shin-Soo Choo…became first Royal since Jose Lima in 2005 to lose despite allowing one run in at least 8.1 IP ...
 The go-ahead single by Choo snapped a streak of 21 straight at bats vs. lefties in which Duffy had not allowed a hit ...
 Named Royals Pitcher of the Month in July for the fourth time in his career, leading the Royals with three wins and 31 strikeouts…tied for third in the Majors with 39.1 innings and ranked sixth with a 7.75 strikeout-to-walk ratio (four walks)…recorded at least 7.0 innings in three of his six starts and held opponents to two-or-fewer runs four times ...
 Recorded at least seven strikeouts in five consecutive starts from Aug.
 6-Sept.
 17, one shy of the franchise record set by Zack Greinke during his 2009 Cy Young Award winning season ...
 Allowed two runs on one hit in back-to-back starts (Aug.
 22 and Sept.
 17) that were separated by a three-week DL stint…he won the first start on Aug.
 22 vs. Colorado, but lost on Sept.
 17 at Cleveland, becoming the fourth Royal to lose a start in which he allowed one hit in at least 5.0 innings…he's the first since at least 1913 to record consecutive starts of at least 5.0 innings, one hit or less and two runs or more…only four others during that time (105 years) have recorded two such starts in the same season ...
 Held left-handed batters to a .167 average (17-for-102), eighth best in the American League (min.
 100 lefties faced) ...
 Lefties hit just .091 (5-for-55) over his final 13 starts…he didn't issue a walk to the last 56 lefty batters he faced (last, Jason Kipnis on May 28) ...
 Went 2-0 with a 1.61 ERA (5 ER in 28.0 IP) in four starts vs. American League East opponents, the best record within the division in the Majors (min. four starts) ...
 Recorded 130 strikeouts, totalling a $65,000 donation to Noah's Bandage Project…for every strikeout he recorded in 2017, Danny donated $500 to the foundation that provides fun bandages to kids and raises money for pediatric cancer research ...
 Won a gold medal with Team USA in the World Baseball Classic, going 2-0 with a 1.13 ERA (1 ER in 8.0 IP) in two starts, both of which were pool-clinching wins…held Canada to two hits with seven strikeouts over 4.0 scoreless innings in an 8-0 win to advance to the second round... allowed two runs (one earned) over 4.0 innings to knock out the defending WBC champs Dominican Republic to advance to the championship round in a 6-3 win.